Tom Perry (speedway rider): Career

-Born in Albrighton, Shropshire in 1993, Tom Perry began grasstrack racing at the age of six and took up speedway at the age of ten.
+Born in Albrighton, Shropshire in 1993, Perry began grasstrack racing at the age of six and took up speedway at the age of ten.
 His grasstrack successes included winning the British 125cc Youth Championship in 2006, placing in the top three in both the 250cc and 350cc championships in 2009, a fourth place in the British Under-21 Championship and becoming the youngest rider ever to compete in the British Masters Championship when aged 16, finishing in fifth place.

-In 2010, he joined National League speedway team Dudley Heathens, and continued to haves success in grasstrack, winning the British Under-21 Championship.
+In 2010, Perry joined National League speedway team Dudley Heathens, and continued to haves success in grasstrack, winning the British Under-21 Championship.
 After a successful first season is speedway, at the end of which he was voted 'rider of the year' by Heathens fans, he re-signed for the team in 2011, winning the National Shield with Heathens later that year.
-At the end of the season he was awarded a Darren and Sharon Boocock Speedway Scholarship which saw him travel to Australia to gain experience racing in Queensland.
+At the end of the season, he was awarded a Darren and Sharon Boocock Speedway Scholarship which saw him travel to Australia to gain experience racing in Queensland.

-In 2012, he continued with Heathens and also rode in the Premier League for Somerset Rebels, riding in 36 matches for the club.
+In 2012, Perry continued with Heathens and also rode in the Premier League for Somerset Rebels, riding in 36 matches for the club.
 He finished as runner-up in the British Under-21 Speedway Championship that year.

-In 2013, he was retained by Somerset in the Premier League, also riding for Isle of Wight Islanders in the National League.
+In 2013, Perry was retained by Somerset in the Premier League, also riding for Isle of Wight Islanders in the National League.
 He represented Great Britain in the Under-21 Speedway World Cup semi-final, and finished fifth in the British Under-21 Speedway Championship.

-In December 2013, he was picked in the reserve draft to ride for Leicester Lions in the Elite League in 2014.
+In December 2013, Perry was picked in the reserve draft to ride for Leicester Lions in the Elite League in 2014.
 He was also part of the Cradley team that won the National League Fours, held on 26 October 2014 at Brandon Stadium.

 Perry was the 350cc British Grasstrack Champion in 2015 and experienced a very successful season riding for Birmingham Brummies during the 2015 National League speedway season.
 He won the National League title and was part of the Birmingham team that won the National League Fours, held on 14 June 2015 at Brandon Stadium.

-He rode for the Belle Vue Colts during the 2018 National League speedway season and in 2019, he was part of the Stoke Potters team that won the NDL Fours, held on 13 July 2019 at Loomer Road Stadium.
+Perry rode for the Belle Vue Colts during the 2018 National League speedway season and in 2019, he was part of the Stoke Potters team that won the NDL Fours, held on 13 July 2019 at Loomer Road Stadium.